Loader

 Treatment for Eye Flu

-With our offerings in line with government-mandated prices, Maxlab offers full body checkup packages that cover an exhaustive list of tests for a comprehensive diagnosis of your health.
-Choose from a range of health test packages based on your needs.
+With our offerings in line with government-mandated prices, Max Lab offers full-body checkup packages that cover an exhaustive list of tests for a comprehensive health diagnosis.
+Choose from a variety of health test packages for early detection and treatment of eye flu.

 How to Prevent Eye Flu

-2. Secondly, avoid sharing personal items like towels, makeup brushes, contact lenses, or glasses since these can transfer germs from one person to another.
+• Prevent the Spread: Avoid sharing personal items like towels, makeup brushes, contact lenses, or glasses since these can transfer germs from one person to another.

-4. Fourthly, ensure adequate ventilation in closed spaces like offices or bedrooms since poor air circulation increases the chances of contracting infections.
+• Adequate Ventilation: Ensure adequate ventilation in closed spaces like offices or bedrooms since poor air circulation increases the chances of contracting infections.

-One of the main reasons to see a doctor for eye flu is if your symptoms persist or worsen over time.
+• One of the main reasons to see a doctor for eye flu is if the symptoms persist or worsen over time.
 This could include increased redness, swelling, pain or discharge from the eyes.
 In some cases, these symptoms may be a sign of a more severe infection that requires prescription medication.

 Want to book a Blood Test?